Six Harmonious Pagoda

 While there is a story spread among folks.
 In ancient times, the god of the Qiantang River, the Dragon King who was very fierce and brutal and always brought rainstorms and billowed to the farmland of the farmers living nearby.
 The farmland was always swallowed.
 There was a fishing child called Liuhe.
 His father was drowned while his mother was swept away by the billow.

 Luihe was so distressed that he threw big stones into the river to calm it.
 The Dragon King could not stand for the shaking of the Crystal Palace, so he paid a lot of money and treasure to reach an agreement with Liuhe.

 Liuhe put forward that the Dragon King must set his mother free and not bring any disaster to the people.
 From then on, the people nearby lived a tranquil life.
 In the story, the Liuhe Pagoda was built on the hill where Liuhe threw stones for appreciating him.

-In addition, from the top of the pagoda, there are greenery forest and Hangzhou’s skyscrapers.
+In addition, from the top of the pagoda, there are greenery forests and Hangzhou’s skyscrapers.
 From the entrance, not only the pagoda but some pavilions, statuary, and several gardens can be seen.

-Near the Liuhe Pagoda, there are Lingshan Cave, Song City and Thousand-island lake and performance of “Impression of West Lake”.
-They are also places visitors must-see in Hangzhou.
+Near the Liuhe Pagoda, there are Lingshan Cave, Song City, and Thousand-island lake and performance of “Impression of West Lake”.